SairajMN/daily-logger/daily-task.md

 - Interacting with a smart contract using the CLI
 - Deploying a Smart contract on testnet(SEPOLIA)
-- Verifying a smart contract on Etherscan
+- Verifying a smart contract on Etherscan (IMP)